 This was Columbia Tri-Star’s title for the U.S. release of The Blacksheep Affair (1998) in 2003 when they decided it should be a sequel to Meltdown (the original English title for that was High Risk).
 Vincent Zhou Wen-Zhou (initially known in Hong Kong as Chiu Man-Cheuk) wasn’t even the star of that movie.
 That honour goes to Jet Li, who would’ve been the star of The Blacksheep Affair had he not agreed to be in Lethal Weapon 4.
 What should’ve been titled Shanghai S.W.A.T. was released on October 5 before The Transporter was released on DVD in October 23.
 He wasn’t in that movie, either.
 The connection is an actress named Shu Qi, who got top billing on Another Meltdown.
 Dimension gave the all-clear for retitling Chinese movies as sequels (Armour of God was retitled as Operation Condor 2 despite being the predecessor).
 Although, one could blame The Way of the Dragon being retitled Return of the Dragon so as to capitalize on Enter the Dragon.

 Upon seeing her with the camera, he joked that she wants to be the next Wong Kar-Wai.
 By the time that it was January 28, Vince and Ken had developed a bromance.
 Vince felt that their days in Hungary would be worth remembering.
-As an amusing side, the movie was released on Valentine’s day in 1998.
-He pointed out that, during the production, they would run, eat, hang out, and even go to the spa together just like a pair of young lovers.
+As an amusing aside, the movie was released on Valentine’s Day in 1998.
+He joked that, during the production, they would run, eat, hang out, and even go to the spa together just like a pair of young lovers.
 Nevertheless, Vince had encountered harassment from gay people.
 On a day when he wasn’t with Ken, he unknowingly walked into a “gay” spa, where he was followed by homosexuals.
-Speaking of gay spa, Mike claimed that the attempted rape scene in the prison scene show only took 3 days to shoot.
+Speaking of gay spa, Mike Lambert claimed that the attempted rape scene in the prison scene shower only took 3 days to shoot.
 On a more serious note, Vince felt like he was gambling with his life because he only felt 50% confident for some of the dangerous scenes.
-He said: “I like to laugh and play a lot, but there hasn’t been any producers offering me comedy roles.”
+He also said: “I like to laugh and play a lot, but there hasn’t been any producers offering me comedy roles.”

 The man also known as Tony Ching said that they constantly visited a Chinese restaurant in Hungary and treated it as their cafeteria.
 Once he used Vince’s fame to get the boss lady to treat the entire crew for dinner.
 Perhaps because she really liked Vince or she enjoyed company, they got another free meal after the movie’s completion.
 Many H.K. directors occasionally performed in cameo roles during that time frame.
 When asked if he is interested, Tony expressed that he rarely guest stars.
 However, more than 20 years ago, he was actually a stand-in for Alan Tang Kwong-Wing by performing a nude scene which he can’t forget.
 Tony would rather die than reveal the title of the film, though.
 When being asked to bring people up to speed as to the financial situation of 1998, he claimed that the depressed film market resulted in his salary being cut in half: “For this movie I took a 40 to 50% pay cut, but I didn’t mind because I took the job as a chance for traveling overseas.”